apache/flink/docs/dev/windows.md

 Two things to notice about the above methods are:

-1) The first three can return a `TriggerResult`, *i.e.* take action as a response to their corresponding event.
+1) The first three decide how to act on their invocation event by returning a `TriggerResult`.
 The action can be one of the following:
 * `CONTINUE`: do nothing,
 * `FIRE`: trigger the computation,
 * `PURGE`: clear the elements in the window, and
-* `FIRE_AND_PURGE`: take both previous actions.
+* `FIRE_AND_PURGE`: trigger the computation and clear the elements in the window afterwards.

 2) Any of these methods can be used to register processing- or event-time timers for future actions.